Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-3.4.0.md

 ## SANs
 ### Equallogic
 * Allow pool name to be set explicitly.
 It is not required, but the cloud admin has the ability to change the default.
 Default pool is still "default"

+## AWS Compatibility
+### Deregister Image
+* When the image is deregister, it will no longer be visible to any non-eucalyptus account.
+From Eucalyptus admin account the image will be shown as ``deregistered`` when ``verbose`` flag is applied. e.g ``euca-describe-images verbose``.
+To remove the image completely, either the image owner or the Eucalyptus admin will have to deregister the image again, e.g ``euca-deregister emi-80263E5C``
+* When the image is deregistered completely, any account that will try to deregister the image again should get an AWS semantic error, ``euca-deregister: error (InvalidAMIID.NotFound): The image ID 'emi-80263E5C' does not exist``
+* If the image is in either deregistered state or removed completely, RunInstance will fail with the following error when the image is deregistered completely, ``euca-run-instances: error (RunInstancesType): Failed to lookup image named: emi-80263E5C``
+* If the image is deregistered when there is an instance associated with the image, the instance will still be running, but but the image (EMI) won't be usable any more.
+Deregister again on the same image will fail with the following error, ``euca-deregister: error (InvalidAMIID.Unavailable): The image ID 'emi-C50A428B' is no longer available`` The image will not be visible to non-eucalyptus account/user, but Eucalyptus admin will be able to see it in ``deregistered`` state with ``verbose`` flag.
+When all the instances associated with that image will be ``terminated``, the image will be cleaned up automatically in the background.